 We find that many executives have traditional stockbroker relationships that can fall short in the ability to efficiently mitigate this risk.
 Often, they are relying on a broker to not make the mistake of purchasing additional shares in their account.
 If you are considered to be an Insider or subject to Rule 144 through your employer, a mistake of purchasing or selling your restricted stock without prior approval could cost you your job, your career or even worse.
 These are all risks that no one can afford.

 These are all reasons why we recommend our clients utilize an Investment Policy Statement (IPS) for all portfolio investments.
 An IPS is a guideline rulebook as to how your portfolio will be managed, the risks you are comfortable taking and the types of assets you are willing to utilize.
 As such, we have the ability to restrict, by contract, trading in specific stocks.
 We recommend clients use an IPS to eliminate the risk of trading in employer stock to prevent increasing exposure to a concentrated position or insider trading concerns.

-If you are a shareholder in your employing firm I highly recommend you consider implementing an Investment Policy Statement of your own.
-If you would like to learn more about how an Investment Policy Statement is created and implemented, please request a private discussion with a member of our team.
+If you are a shareholder in your employing firm, I highly recommend you consider implementing an Investment Policy Statement of your own.
+If you would like to learn more about how an Investment Policy Statement is created and implemented, please schedule a complimentary15-minute intro call with a member of our team.

 Until next time...